ULTRAVIOLET-SLEEP-LABORATORY/udp-engine/README.md

 due to reduced context switching, but I believe the gains are minimal since threads and processes are constantly being context switched anyway on most operating systems.

+I also want to make it easy to spin up an arbitrary number of socket-queue systems by defining the engine from a config file or similar.